opensearch-project/documentation-website/_api-reference/ingest-apis/simulate-ingest.md

 Field | Type | Description
 :--- | :--- | :---
 `id` | String | A unique identifier for a document.
 The identifier cannot be used elsewhere in the index.
 Optional.
-`index` | String | A collection of documents that have undergone specfic data transformation within an ingest pipeline.
+`index` | String | The index where the document's transformed data appears.
 Optional.
 `source` | Object | The document's JSON body.
 Required.

 ## Example response